NouserTer/Random-Swear-Word-Generetor-In-Python/README.md

 # Random-Text-Generetor-In-Python
-This is my first repository And my first p
+This is my first repository And my first wroking phyton strypt